gible717/gible717/README.md

 ###

-<p align="left">I am currently a student with a keen interest in software development.
+<p align="left">I am currently a student with a keen interest in software development - human resource management.
 I'm enthusiastic about learning and growing within the tech community.
 My next big step is an internship, where I hope to gain valuable experience and contribute to exciting projects.</p>

 ###